 |Office phone number (OF in Banner)||OK||X||OK|

-* Indicates the individual users should indicate this in MY VT as to whether or not they desire to make this information available via ED-Lite
+* Indicates the individual users should indicate this in My Profile as to whether or not they desire to make this information available via ED-Lite

 Binding to ED-LDAP with a simple bind using TLS is commonly referred to as ED-Auth.

 ED-Auth is used primarily to authenticate users by PID and password.
 It can also be used for authorization using VT affiliations and ED group membership.

 Binding to ED-Auth is typically done by searching for the PID, called uupid in ED-LDAP, and then binding with the returned DN and user supplied password.